 |Create an API key for the current user.|

 |Revokes the current user's API key.|

 |Revokes the API key of another user (requires Admin privileges).|

 |Revokes all API keys currently defined in the system (requires Admin privileges).|

 The user profile enables users to generate identity tokens.
 Any user can create a user identity token for themselves via the UI.
 Identity tokens are scoped tokens, which means that they provide limited and focused permissions, making them more secure and, therefore, preferable to API keys.
 In addition, when a user is deleted/disabled, their tokens are also revoked.
 For more information, see Access Tokens.

 From Artifactory release 7.38.4, the Identity Token has been shortened to a short string, and also enables you to add an optional description to the token for easier management.

 - To generate the token, click Generate an Identity Token.

-- Click Copy to copy the token.
+Click Copy (or the copy icon next to the token) to copy the token.